bartificer/programming-by-stealth/docs/pbs41.md

 Up until this point in the series there has been no need to mention that every jQuery event handler is actually passed an argument when triggered by an event.
 When a jQuery event handler is invoked, the first argument passed will be a jQuery event object ([see jQuery API for details](http://api.jquery.com/category/events/event-object/)).
 Up until now we have been ignoring this argument, but we need to stop doing that now.
 By convention, and only by convention, I’ll be naming that first argument `e` — I strongly suggest you do the same, since that’s what every jQuery developer expects to see.

-I’m not going to go into a deep explanation of every function and property provided by jQuery event objects (that’s what the API documentation is for 😉), instead, I’m just going to explain the functionality we need in this instance.
+I’m not going to go into a deep explanation of every function and property provided by jQuery event objects (that’s what the API documentation is for 😉).
+Instead, I’m just going to explain the functionality we need in this instance.

 Firstly, once we have handled the keypress, we want to stop the event bubbling up through the DOM.
 We do that by calling `.stopPropagation()` on the event (which we will be naming `e`).

-Secondly, we need to figure out what key was pressed, was it the space, or was it some other key we don’t care about?
+Secondly, we need to figure out what key was pressed: was it the space? or was it some other key we don’t care about?
 For this we use the event’s `.which` property.
 Most annoyingly, this will give us the numeric code for the pressed key, not a string value.
 For our purposes all we need to know is that the code for the spacebar is `32`, but should you need any other codes, [this great web app](http://keycode.info/) will show you them.

 Finally, what exactly do we want to do when the spacebar is pressed?
 Well – we’d like pressing the space to be the equivalent of clicking the icon, so the simplest thing to do is to simply call the `click` handler from the `keypress` handler.